-Optical meters in the 1931/2931 Series product line are designed to provide continuous wave (CW) and pulsed source measurements that support the testing and production needs of free space beams and fiber optics based sources.
-These optical meters come in one or two channel configurations and with cooled detector controllers.
+Optical meters in the 1936/2936 Series product line are designed to provide continuous wave (CW) and pulsed source measurements that support the testing and production needs of free space beams and fiber optics based sources.
+These optical meters come in one or two channel configurations.
 They require detectors having a 15-pin D-Sub type Male connector.

-2.3 Model 1931-C
+2.3 Model 1936-C

-The model 1931-C optical meter is a 1-channel input optical meter compatible with all Newport detectors having a 15-pin D-sub type connector.
-All product features and capabilities described herein are included in this model, except a second detector channel or built in detector cooler controller.
+The model 1936-C optical meter is a 1-channel input optical meter compatible with all Newport detectors having a 15-pin D-sub type connector.
+All product features and capabilities described herein are included in this model, except a second detector channel.

-2.4 Model 2931-C
+2.4 Model 2936-C

-The model 2931-C optical meter is a 2-channel input optical meter compatible with all Newport detectors having a 15-pin D-sub type connectors.
-All product features and capabilities described herein are included in this model, except a built in detector cooler controller.
+The model 2936-C optical meter is a 2-channel input optical meter compatible with all Newport detectors having a 15-pin D-sub type connectors.
+All product features and capabilities described herein are included in this model.